qwerty-project/Qwerty/README.md

 # Qwerty
-School project for the automata course
+School project for the automata course.